 Radio Frequency Identification Cards (RFID)

-The most commonly used type within commercial spaces, RFID keycards or keyfobs “communicate” via user identity to transmit signals for authentication and authorization.
-These are not to be confused with NFC (near-field communication) cards powered by RFID technology to activate and communicate quickly over close ranges.
+RFID keycards or keyfobs “communicate” via user identity to transmit signals for authentication and authorization.
+These are not to be confused with RFID-powered NFC (near-field communication) cards activated for quick communication over close ranges.

-Rather than utilizing RFID technology, smart cards run by microcontrollers command a higher level of ID software.
-Typically boasting more advanced encryption and mutual authentication, smart cards can read data from longer distances within high clearance areas, such as banks, government and military agencies.
+Running on a higher level of ID software—and boasting more advanced encryption and mutual authentication—smart cards can read data from longer distances within high clearance areas, such as banks, and government and military agencies.

-Proximity cards are suitable for areas requiring lower authorization levels.
-Also known as “prox cards,” these use RFID technology for access control.
-While these can be a lower-priced alternative, they could lack in security and encryption as compared with other alternatives.
+Also known as “prox cards,” these use RFID technology for areas requiring lower authorization levels.
+As a lesser-priced alternative, they could lack in security and encryption as compared with other alternatives.

 Named for American inventor John Wiegand, these were developed via a specialized communication system in conjunction with a Wiegand sensor.
-Organizations also use these for access control due to strong encryption and security.
-While still in operation, Wiegand cards have been largely replaced by more modern RFID technologies.
+Strong encryption and security have traditionally been its best features.
+However, they have been largely replaced by more modern RFID technologies.

 Magnetic Stripe Cards

-These transmit data via magnetic reader similar to a debit or credit card.
-Featuring a black “stripe” on the reverse side, this includes transferring data sets revealing cardholder credentials.
+Featuring a black “stripe” reader on the reverse side, this includes transferring data sets revealing cardholder credentials.
 While considered higher security than the aforementioned Wiegand cards, these can still be easily or inadvertently altered.

 3. Maintaining Activity Monitoring & Management

-Real-time employee activity logs are another keycard technology feature.
-This can be helpful if an internal personnel issue or investigation requires additional information.
-When combined with other security technologies, such as closed-circuit television (CCTV) cameras and video analytics, keycards can aid law enforcement by identifying potential insider threats.
+Real-time employee activity logs are another keycard technology feature should an internal personnel issue or investigation require additional information.
+When combined with other security technologies, such as closed-circuit television (CCTV) cameras and video analytics, keycards can aid law enforcement by identifying potential threats.